 Ideally, you should make a point to replace your HVAC air filters every month or two, depending on the type of filters you use and how frequently you run your HVAC system.
 To ensure that you get good results from your heating system this winter, you’d be wise to switch them out now for new filters, then monitor them consistently throughout the season.

-As the Southgate weather gets colder over the next few months, you’ll most likely be relying on your heater more and more frequently.
+As the weather gets colder over the next few months in Downriver, you’ll most likely be relying on your heater more and more frequently.
 There’s nothing wrong with running your heating system regularly, but if you don’t prepare it for that extra usage, it can potentially become too much for the appliance to handle.
 And an overworked furnace may start struggling to do its job, losing its efficiency, or even experiencing major mechanical problems.
 Fortunately, by scheduling a professional heating tune-up this fall, you can ensure that your furnace is up to the task of keeping your home comfortable all winter long.

 When you schedule heating maintenance, your hired technician will take several steps to get your furnace running like new again.
 For one, they’ll clean the contaminants from the appliance, allowing it to circulate warm air smoothly and efficiently.
 They’ll also make adjustments to improve the system’s performance and thoroughly inspect its components for any issues.
 This will involve searching for current problems as well as warning signs for potential future problems.
 If they come across any mechanical issues, they’ll take preventative measures to ensure that you don’t end up with a broken-down furnace in the middle of winter.